Controlling the Starting of the Citrix Desktop Service (BrokerAgent)

 • I have found that it may take some time for the 4634 (logoff) event to come through that tells you that

 A comprehensive log file is created that logs all steps of the process.
+This log is from the 16th May 2019 release.
+Each release since then has further improved the logging.

 Future Improvements:

-Some of what I’ve documented may seem a little over complicated and overwhelming.
-I will be writing further articles to explain how I implemented post VDA install tasks and the autologon and logoff process.
 You don’t need to worry about this as part of your initial implementation.
 Simply start by using the DelayDesktopServiceTime value and you can enhance this at a later date.

-I also want to acknowledge other scripts and methods available, neither of which provided the exact outcome I was after,but they may to others:
+I also want to acknowledge other scripts and methods available, neither of which provided the exact outcome I was after, but they may to others:

-Here is the StartCitrixDesktopService.ps1 (1157 downloads) script:
+Here is the StartCitrixDesktopService.ps1 (2137 downloads ) script:

 <#